x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

    3. Registration of the agent in Azure, including creation of the URL used to proxy requests.
 The URL has the format: `uniqueGUID.resource.mailboxmigration.his.msappproxy.net`.

-   4. Testing migration viability from your Office 365 tenant to your on-premises Exchange organization via the agent.
+   4. Testing migration viability from your Office 365 organization to your on-premises Exchange organization via the agent.

    > [!NOTE]
    > The Hybrid Agent installation process could take up to 10 minutes to complete.

    The remaining HCW inputs and actions are the same as a Classic Hybrid deployment.

 During the update phase, the HCW creates a migration endpoint with the custom URL created in step 8.3 above.
 It will also set the `TargetSharingEPR` value on the Organization Relationship and/or the IntraOrganization Connector object on the Office 365 side to this value.
-The new URL is used to send requests from your Office 365 tenant to your on-premises Exchange organization for free/busy and migrations.
+The new URL is used to send requests from your Office 365 organization to your on-premises Exchange organization for free/busy and migrations.

-You can view the specific values configured for each of these by running **Get-MigrationEndpoint** and **Get-OrganizationRelationship** from an [Exchange Online PowerShell connection](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) to your Office 365 tenant.
+You can view the specific values configured for each of these by running **Get-MigrationEndpoint** and **Get-OrganizationRelationship** from an [Exchange Online PowerShell connection](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) to your Office 365 organization.

 The following example shows the output that you might see when you run the **Get-MigrationEndpoint** and **Get-OrganizationRelationship** cmdlets: